ide/dash-button/README.md

 ### Finding the MAC Address of Your Dash Button

-The dash-button package includes a script that prints the MAC addresses of devices sending ARP probes, which the Dash button emits when pressed.
+The dash-button package includes a script that prints the MAC addresses of devices sending DHCP requests or ARP probes, which the Dash button emits when pressed.
 Use this to learn the MAC address of your Dash button by pressing it.

 Add a new script to the `scripts` section of your package.json file: